 1st stop on the list is the iconic Mykonos Windmills (map).
 It is a mesmerising view.
 Five chunky but stubby towers perched up on a hill against a backdrop of soft deep blue sky.
 Look the other way and you get a panoramic view of Mykonos Town in all its glory.

-After all the walking and shopping, make sure to make your way to Little Venice at least 30 mins before sunset to get a good spot.
-Sunset was at 6.30pm during our visit.
-We found the perfect spot at Breeze Cocktail Bar, the windmills to our left and the sunset in front of us.
-With a cocktail in hand, life is complete.
+After all the walking and shopping, make sure to make your way to Little Venice at least 30 minutes before sunset to get a good spot.
+Sunset is about 6.30pm at the end of October.
+Find the perfect spot at Breeze Cocktail Bar with the windmills to your left and the sunset right in front of you.
+With a cocktail in hand, you life will be complete.

-After the romantic sunset, we trotted over to the waterfront harbour, where is a stretch of 4 to 5 well rated alfresco restaurants.
+After the romantic sunset, trot over to the waterfront harbour, where there is a stretch of 4 to 5 well rated alfresco restaurants.
 This is also where the ferry would have dropped you if you came from Santorini or one of the other Greek islands.

-We chose Captain’s (captainsmykonos.gr) based on local’s recommendation.
+We recommend Captain’s (captainsmykonos.gr) which is a local favourite.
 It is a small, relaxed restaurant with capacity for approximate 50 pax.
-We received superb service even though they were busy.
-The menu is a selection of meze or small plates, and it encourages us to “share and make conversations”.
-It carries a very wide selection of meat, seafood and salad.
+Expect superb service.
+The menu is a selection of meze or small plates with a wide selection of meat, seafood and salad.
 From the “Meze of the land” you have lamb chops, chicken saganaki, meatballs, local pork sausages and grilled/fried cheese.

 From the “Meze of the Sea” section you can choose from grilled prawns to swordfish souvlaki, steamed mussels, pan-fried cod, marinated anchovies and a few more.
-If its too difficult to choose, there is the seafood or meat sharing platter, which is what we went for.
-It was another delicious meal.
-All the dishes was so fresh and well cooked.
-Perfectly spiced and seasoned.
+If it is too difficult to choose, there is the seafood or meat sharing platter, which we love.
+The ingredients are fresh and the dishes will arrive at your table perfectly spiced and seasoned.

-And that’s it, 4 days/3 nights on this mesmerising white and blue island.
-Enjoying the last of the summer sunshine with clear blue calm sea and fine sandy beaches.
+And that’s it, the perfect 3 days on this mesmerising white and blue island in October.
+Enjoy the last of the summer sunshine with clear blue calm sea and fine sandy beaches.
 Let us know what you think.
 As always, love to hear about what you got up to while you were out in amazing Mykonos.
-I will leave you with some practical tips below.
+We will leave you with some practical tips below.